milkcircle/milkcircle.github.io/seine.md

 think hard, love -- you asked for it
 i gave it
 you took it
 and you threw it away }

-they tell me you aren't worth it
-so why don't i feel it?
-why do i find myself
-defending you
-when everyone else isn't?
+find your delta
+and i'll give it again